wuyu2015/sqlitejs/README.md

 Executes a SELECT query on a table, with options for filtering, sorting, pagination, and specifying fields to return.

 ### `update(table, fields, object, {pk, id})`
-Updates rows in a table based on a condition, with options for specifying primary key and ID.
+Updates a row in a table based on the provided primary key and ID.

 ### `replace(table, fields, object)`
 Inserts a new row into a table or replaces an existing row if a unique constraint violation occurs.

 ### `delete(table, {pk, id})`
-Deletes rows from a table based on a condition, with options for specifying primary key and ID.
+Deletes a row from a table based on the provided primary key and ID.

 ### `count(table)`
 Counts the number of rows in a table.